PaulienVa/rugbymatch/exercices/Ex1.md

 We now are able to make a team, as we can make players.
 In class [Team](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Team.kt) we will implement some functions to determine if the team is ready to play.
-As a team is composed of a list of players, we will check those conditions using some list manipulations.
+As a team is composed of a list of players, we will check those conditions using some collection manipulations.

 Note that:
  * any collection in Kotlin is already a stream, comparing it to Java you don't need to do any conversion to `Stream<>`
+ * A lambda expression can be written into brackets `{}`.
- * the single parameter of a lambda has an implicit name: `it`
+ * the single parameter of a lambda has an implicit name: `it`.

+ An example illustrating those points could be:  Given a collection named `examples`, a valid collection manipulation could be:

+ `examples.filter { it.forExercise1() }`

 Team has to be compliant to the following conditions:
  - _A team has enough players:_ Write a member `hasEnoughPlayers` that verifies that the team has more than 15 players.
  - _A team has enough starting players:_ Write a member `hasEnoughStartingPlayers` that verifies that the team has more than 15 starting players.
- - _A team has any subsitutes_: Write a member `hasAnySubstitutes` that verifies that the team has at least one substitute using `any{}`.
+ - _A team has any subsitutes_: Write a member `hasAnySubstitutes` that verifies that the team has at least one substitute using `.any{}`.

 Make sure the tests in the ValidatingTeamTest suite of TeamTest are properly running

 ### e - Types
+This exercise is about null-safety.
+For more information, please refer to the documentation [here](https://kotlinlang.org/docs/reference/null-safety.html)

 Now, we want to find a player that plays the position of scrumhalf, implement a function `scrumhalf` using `find{}`.
 Note: It is not sure that a team has a scrumhalf, so this variable can be nullable.
 This return type will be `Player?`